 If you believe standing up for your patients and profession is important, then continue reading…

-The Orange County Psychiatric Society and California Psychiatric Association (CPA) use grassroots advocacy to ensure the voice of psychiatrists and their patients are heard in Sacramento.
+The Orange County Psychiatric Society, along with other California APA District Branches (DB’s) recently transformed the way we do advocacy in California.
+In a combined effort in 2021, we created the California State Association of Psychiatrists (CSAP).
+This is a grassroots organization working to ensure the voice of psychiatrists and their patients are heard in Sacramento.
 This is very important because you can make a difference in influencing policy and laws in California related to mental illness, substance use and health care.

 CSAP hit the ground running in 2021 and created a strong platform for the DB’s and all interested members to participate.
 You can participate as little or as much time and effort as you’d like.
 Your voice is important, and your perspective is greatly appreciated.

 To learn more about the Association, check out: CSAP (calpsychiatrists.org)